ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.2.2 Registration Center ID Generator

-Upon receiving a request to generate Registration Center ID the system generates it as per default Registration Center ID generation logic
+Upon receiving a request to generate Registration Center ID, the system generates it as per default Registration Center ID generation logic

-Registration Center ID is generated as per the defined logic mentioned below
+1. Registration Center ID is generated as per the defined logic mentioned below

-1. Registration Center ID should only be numeric
+   * Registration Center ID should only be numeric
-1. Registration Center ID generated should be of length of 5 digits
+   * Registration Center ID generated should be of length of 5 digits
-1. Each new Registration Center ID should be incremented by 1 for each new request
+   * Each new Registration Center ID should be incremented by 1 for each new request
-1. Registration Center ID generation should start from 10000
+   * Registration Center ID generation should start from 10000
-1. The number should not contain the restricted numbers defined by the ADMIN In case of Exceptions, system triggers relevant error messages
+   * The number should not contain the restricted numbers defined by the ADMIN
+2. In case of Exceptions, system triggers relevant error messages

-Responds with the Registration Center ID to the source
+1. Responds with the Registration Center ID to the source

-Raises an alert in case of listed exceptions
+1. Raises an alert in case of listed exceptions

 ### <p align="left"> **1.
 Type: Success – Info Message**